Sponsor and status

-This resolution was introduced on September 16, 1982, in a previous session of Congress, but was not enacted.
+This resolution was introduced on September 16, 1982, in a previous session of Congress, but it did not receive a vote.

 Representative for Connecticut's 6th congressional district

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.Res.
 590 (97th) was a simple resolution in the United States Congress.